tinusaur/max7219tiny/README.txt

 MAX7219Led8x8 - Tinusaur MAX7219 Library for LED 8x8 Matrix

 -----------------------------------------------------------------------------------
- Copyright (c) 2017 Neven Boyanov, Tinusaur Team.
+ Copyright (c) 2017 Neven Boyanov, The Tinusaur Team.
 All Rights Reserved.
  Distributed as open source software under MIT License, see LICENSE.txt file.
  Retain in your source code the link http://tinusaur.org to the Tinusaur project.
 -----------------------------------------------------------------------------------